 We followed this up with another question to see if store-branded cards were necessary for the holidays.
 We found that roughly half, or 53.09 percent, of card holders look at their store-branded cards as necessary tools to meet holiday expenses.

-Consumers Spend for Rewards & Max Out Limits
+Consumers Spend for Rewards and Max Out Limits

 Store-branded credit cards are notorious for offering rewards and discounts to incentivize spending, but they often come with a catch – you need to reach a spending threshold to get anything.
 After asking consumers about this, we found that 41.33 percent of store-branded card holders spend more money just to reach a spending threshold for a introductory rewards program.